-In June 2005, using proceeds from the Company's Initial Common Stock Offering and approximately \$57 million of cash on hand, Holdings redeemed all of the Holdings Floating Rate Notes, all of the Holdings PIK Notes, and 35% of the aggregate outstanding principal at maturity of the Holdings Discount Notes.
+In June 2005, using proceeds from Parent's initial common stock offering and cash received through a dividend from the Company of approximately \$57 million, Holdings redeemed all of the Holdings Floating Rate Notes, all of the Holdings PIK Notes, and 35% of the aggregate outstanding principal at maturity of Holdings Discount Notes.

 The Holdings Discount Notes were issued at a discount and have an initial accreted value of \$630.02 per \$1,000 principal amount at maturity.
 Prior to December 15, 2009, no cash interest payments are required.
 However, interest accrues on the Holdings Discount Notes in the form of an increase in the accreted value of such notes such that the accreted value of the Holdings Discount Notes will equal the principal amount at maturity on December 15, 2009.
 Thereafter, cash interest on the Holdings Discount Notes is payable semiannually at a fixed rate of 9.5% per annum.
 The Holdings Discount Notes mature on December 15, 2014.
-The Company redeemed 35% of the Holdings Discount Notes on June 15, 2005.
+Holdings redeemed 35% of the Holdings Discount Notes on June 15, 2005.